-CANTON, MA (WHDH) - The driver suspected of hitting and killing an elderly man in Canton on Saturday morning was an off-duty Stoughton police officer, a law enforcement source told 7News.
+CANTON, MASS.
+(WHDH) - The driver suspected of hitting and killing an elderly man in Canton on Saturday morning was an off-duty Stoughton police officer, a law enforcement source told 7News.

 Police say Ralph Hawkins, 74, was struck by a pickup truck as he stood in his neighbor’s driveway.
 Police say the truck veered off High Street and took down a tree before hitting Hawkins.
 He was taken to the hospital, where he was pronounced dead.